 Since 1993, the DAF has reduced the consumption of ODSs by 96 percent.
 Additionally, the DAF is expected to replace ODSs in the future with non-hazardous substances according to the Department of Defense (DoD).
-This initiative is the result of the need to protect the integrity of the stratospheric ozone layer and the increased awareness of the GWP of each pollutant as climate change has become an increasingly more prevalent topic.
+This initiative is the result of the need to protect the integrity of the stratospheric ozone layer and the increased awareness of the GWP of each pollutant.
 The GWP of a gas is a measure of its ability to trap heat in the atmosphere and uses CO2 as the baseline reference.
-For example, CH4 is stated to have a GWP of 25, which means that it traps 25 times more heat than
+For example, CH4 is stated to have a GWP of 25, which means that it traps

-CO2 over a 100-year time span.
+25 times more heat than $CO_2$ over a 100-year time span.
 A list of class I and II ODCs is provided in Table 17-1 and Table 17-2.